 In many cases, there are often viable ways to minimize and avoid insurance premium increases.
 You should almost never simply plead guilty or pay a fine if you are charged with a moving violation.
 You should also be careful with seeking a prayer for judgment continued (PJC).
 A PJC can be used to avoid insurance points, but only in certain situations.
 Only one PJC is allowed per household every three years, and breaking such a rule results in even more insurance points.
 Our skilled traffic lawyers discuss how PJCs can help or hurt in our PJC video.

-The attorneys at Kurtz and Blum can likely help lessen the damage to your insurance after traffic tickets.
+The attorneys at Kurtz & Blum, PLLC can likely help lessen the damage to your insurance after traffic tickets.
+Contact us today.

 Our experienced traffic lawyers help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: New Hope, Fuquay-Varina, Rolesville, Zebulon, Holly Springs, Wendell, Cary, Garner, Apex, Raleigh, Morrisville, Knightdale and Wake Forest.